 Perhaps it reminds you of a simpler time, when morality seemed as black and white as the ink pressed onto the page.
 Your eyes come to rest on the lone knight’s longsword – slender yet striking with S-shaped quillons and a recessed disc pommel.
 A true cross.
 Your hand drops to the sword at your own side – almost the image’s twin.

 In this world the weapon is a symbol of status.
 But you have demons of your own to fight, and you like to keep it near.

 In creating our sparring-ready homage to the celebrated Bayerischer Museum longsword, we remained as close to the original as possible, making minor alterations for safe yet authentic sparring.
 The blade features a hexagonal cross section tapering into a central ridge, while the crossguard and pommel are decoratively carved.

-Similar bespoke longswords would start at £700 plus postage.
+Similar bespoke longswords would start at £900 each plus postage.

 In keeping with the original, the disc pommel features a deep recess on either side and the S-curved quillons feature faceted carving.
 The hardwood grips are half-wrapped in twisted steel wire, and half-wrapped in string and leather.

 Looking for a longsword of legend?
 Get in touch to discuss your ideas.